 * A maximum of 65 hours of work may be transferred from a junior or community college.
-The last 33 hours must be taken in residence at Mississippi College.
+A minimum of 12 semester hours must be taken at Mississippi College in the student’s major field and 6 hours in the minor; but not more than 45 semester hours may be transferred for credit towards a bachelor’s degree on a major in any department.
 To avoid any loss of academic credit, it is advisable to first check with a Mississippi College School of Nursing advisor before taking courses at another institution; however, final decision regarding transfer of credit is determined by the Office of the Registrar.

-The requirements for admission to the Mississippi College School of Nursing are:
+The requirements for admission to the traditional track of Mississippi College School of Nursing are:

 - Successful completion of college core courses or a faculty-approved plan for completing these in a timely fashion;